11 Things You Should Bring When Looking at a Rental

-Your résumé shows your job history, which in turn demonstrates your financial stability and reliability as a tenant.
+This apartment hunting checklist must-have shows your job history, which in turn demonstrates your financial stability and reliability as a tenant.
 If you have a solid work record, you're more likely to pay your rent on time and keep a "normal" schedule that will cause little disturbance to your neighbors.
 Make sure to update your résumé with your current position.

 Before you start the apartment-hunting process, ask two trusted people for permission to list them as your references.
 You'll want to have a personal reference and a professional reference to put on your application if the landlord asks for it.
 These people should be people who you trust to paint a flattering portrait of your character.

 A cover letter is by no means a requirement for an apartment application.
-However, it is an effective way to appeal emotionally to the landlord and to distinguish yourself from the plethora of other applicants.
+However, it is an effective way to emotionally appeal to the landlord and to distinguish yourself from the plethora of other applicants.
 Think of an apartment cover letter like a pain letter—you want to appeal to your potential landlord's biggest hardships.
 You want to demonstrate that you are the safest option for the space and that you will be incredibly grateful for the opportunity to rent his/her property.
 If you are applying as a couple, talk about your love story.
 If you have children, daydream about how much your children will enjoy creating memories in the space.

-When looking at an apartment, always bring your checkbook.
+What's the number one apartment hunting checklist item you should never forget?
+Your checkbook.
 You'll likely have to pay an application fee or a holding fee to take the unit off the market while your application is being processed.
 And you always want to be prepared to put down first and last months' rent.

-Usually you can find the apartment's application online prior to visiting the space.
+Usually, you can find the apartment's application online prior to visiting the space.
 If you can, bring a completed printout with you so you don't have to waste time filling out an application with a group of other potential renters.
 If you can't find an application online prior to your visit, spend a little time researching standard applications so that you are prepared with answers and can submit your forms as soon as possible.
 Timing is everything when it comes to nabbing your first-choice location.

 Do you have any tricks up your sleeve for snagging a prime apartment?
-Share them with us in the comments!
+Share them with us in the comments.